-Cultural immersion is a large part of what makes traveling to a foreign country so rewarding, but you can take in the culture before you even set foot on a plane.
+Cultural immersion is a large part of what makes traveling to a foreign country so rewarding, but you can take in the culture (and the language!) before you even set foot on a plane.
 We asked foreign ambassadors in Washington, D.C. to pick the book and film they believe first-time visitors to their country should consume before they arrive.
 Their choices range from the very popular to the relatively obscure, but they all offer a good starting point for travelers who long for a truly rewarding experience.

-We have created a digital guide to these ambassador’s cultural picks, which we will continue to expand upon as more foreign ambassadors contribute.
+We have created a digital guide to the picks of these foreign ambassadors, which we will continue to expand upon as more foreign ambassadors contribute.
 This list can serve as both a resource for readers to learn about other countries and a cultural guidebook for travelers.

 Without further ado, here are the picks for each country (in alphabetical order).
-Some choices include commentary from the ambassadors themselves.
+Some choices include commentary from the foreign ambassadors themselves.

-Note: “H.E.” stands for His or Her Excellency, the official title for ambassadors to the U.S.
+Note: “H.E.” stands for His or Her Excellency, the official title for foreign ambassadors to the U.S.

 Happy reading and viewing!